 - Doubled Haploid (DH) Lab

-- The combined effort from the Labs that will speed variety release
+- The combined effort from the Labs will speed variety release

 - Dedicated DH, Pathology and Molecular Team in place at Rattary Arnold Research Station

 To mark this occasion we proceeded to the official tree planting ceremony, where trees were planted at all the stations.
 These trees will serve as a memorial of this auspicous visit and of the joining together of SeedCo and Limagrain.